opengisch/QField-docs/documentation/how-to/digitize.en.md

 !!! note
     This feature is available on Android only.

-Additionally Finger Tap Digitizing Mode in QField, offer to users a swift method to add vertices by tapping on the canvas, balancing speed and functionality.
-Accessed through the settings panel, this mode caters to scenarios where rapid data input is crucial.
+Additionally, QField has a _finger tap_ digitizing mode where vertices are added by tapping on the canvas.
+Activated through the settings panel, this mode caters to scenarios where rapid data input is crucial.

 !![](../assets/images/activate_finger_tap_digitizing.png)